1805864/CS220-AU-portfolio/README.md

 <br>

 ## TODO
+- 2022-01-13 updating all my paperwork, rename all folders
 - 2022-01-13 send my essay and profile of portfolio for peer assessment, so can do my final check
 - 2022-01-08 write the front page of profile CS220, be ready for peer assessment, check final check folder
 - 2022-01-07 review and rewrite Overview